JaksonJose/MutiplicationTable/README.md

 # MutiplicationTable
-This is a Multiplication Table I did for C# Learning and applying OOP Basics Concepts.
+This is a Multiplication Table I made for C# Learning and applying OOP Basics Concepts.